-Cruciferous vegetables contain beta-carotene, lutein, zeaxanthin, folate, and vitamins C, E, and K. They are also rich in sulfur-containing substances called glucosinolates, which make sulforaphane — a phytochemical known for its immune-boosting and anti-cancer effects.
+Cruciferous vegetables contain beta-carotene, lutein, zeaxanthin, folate, and vitamins C, E, and K. They are also rich in sulfur-containing substances called glucosinolates, which make sulforaphane — a phytochemical known for its immune-optimizing and anticancer effects.
 When chewed and chopped, these vegetables also release other cancer-fighting compounds called isothiocyanates.

 Of all the cruciferous veggies, kale appears to offer the most anti-inflammatory polyphenols, which enhance the body’s defense against pathogens, especially when cooked.

 Try chopping leafy, cruciferous greens and mixing them into salads.
 You can also add them to soups, sprinkle them onto pizzas, or even blend them into smoothies.

 Digestive health has a huge impact on nearly every important function in your body — including your immune system.

 Some of the most important players in gut health include probiotics (the good bacteria in your gut) and prebiotics (which feed the probiotics).